 Do you have an olive tree on your property?
 If so, I’m jealous.
-But beyond my envy, do you wonder when to pick olives?
+But enough about my envy — do you wonder when to pick olives?
 Harvesting olives at home is done pretty much like commercial olive harvesting.
 Keep reading to find out when and how to pick olives from the tree.

 Harvesting Olive Trees